JimMcKenzieSmith/python-chat-gpt-api/README.md

-# Train Chat GPT With Your CSV Sales Data
+# Train Chat GPT-4 With Your CSV Sales Data

-This repo explores the idea that we can train Chat GPT with contextual CSV sales order data.
+This repo explores the idea that we can train Chat GPT-4 with contextual CSV sales order data.
 So that a user can ask natural language questions and get back details about certain order data (related to a single customer).

 These could be things like order status, when an order was shipped, expected delivery date, what items are on the order, the total quantity on the order, or